TaranYourAss/FireEye/tor_ip_collector/README.md

 # TOR IP Collector

-This script is designed to collect tor IPs from the SecOps Institute master node list and post them into a Helix list https://raw.githubusercontent.com/SecOps-Institute/Tor-IP-Addresses/master/tor-nodes.lst
+This script is designed to collect TOR IPs from the SecOps Institute master node list and post them into a Helix list https://raw.githubusercontent.com/SecOps-Institute/Tor-IP-Addresses/master/tor-nodes.lst